avnet-iotconnect/iotc-freertos-da16k-atcmd-lib/README.md

 The functions return descriptive error codes.
 Please see the `da16k_err_t` enum in `da16k_comm.h` for details.

-# Usage example: Renesas CK-RA6M5 v2 with e² Studio IDE
+# Usage example from scratch: Renesas CK-RA6M5 v2 with e² Studio IDE

 Imagining a scenario with an existing project (e.g. the Quickstart sample project from Renesas, `quickstart_ck_ra6m5_v2_ep`) on the CK-RA6M5 v2 development board, we wish to connect a Dialog 16600 PMOD module to the **PMOD1** connector and communicate with it.